benjavicente/benjavicente.dev/public/blog/key-components-on-web-applications/index.md

 Besides cleaning the list of all dependencies, there are also tools to help upgrade the codebase when migrating versions or libraries.
 These are usually written with [jscodeshift](https://github.com/facebook/jscodeshift), and some frameworks provide their own library of codemods to update versions, like [Next.js](https://www.npmjs.com/package/@next/codemod) and [Storybook](https://www.npmjs.com/package/@storybook/codemod).

 If you need to change your own codebase, you can use **generative AI to build codemods**, so you can have reproducible scripts that can be applied to large codebases without problems.

+---

+## Items that didn't make the cut for this post

+- Security
+- Internalization
+- Transpilation
+- Persistent data storages on the client
+- JS Runtimes (node, deno, bun, workerd)
+- Router server strategies (backend-based vs frontend-based)

+I might cover some of those in a detailed post in the future, but I had to leave it like that for my sanity and to match the 28/07 date :)